monokrome/bl4/docs/00-introduction.md

 **Decode item serials.** Those cryptic strings that encode weapons use a custom Base85 alphabet, bit mirroring, and a token-based format.
 We'll parse them byte by byte until they make perfect sense.

-**Extract data from game files.** Unreal Engine 5 packs everything into `.pak` containers with a proprietary format.
+**Extract data from game files.** Unreal Engine 5 packs everything into `.pak` containers with a custom format.
 We'll build tools to crack them open and pull out the good stuff—weapon definitions, part databases, drop tables.

 **Understand memory analysis.** Sometimes the only way to find what you need is to take a snapshot of the running game.
 We'll learn to navigate gigabytes of process memory to locate specific structures.